Cynthia Bailey M.D.'s Recommendations for The Alkaline Mediterranean Diet

 The hardest part about trying to eat mostly alkaline foods is in knowing which foods are acid or alkaline in the first place.
 There is inconsistency among food charts and alternative medicine experts regarding the acid and alkaline values of specific foods.
 Plus, the values often don’t make intuitive sense.

 - Most Grains

 - Refined/Processed Foods

 Some alkaline foods are more alkaline than others.
 Likewise, some acid foods are only slightly acid and others are very acid forming.
 Ideally, about 60-80% of what we eat should be alkaline foods or only slightly acid forming (60% for maintenance, 80% for restoring health).
-From my studies of the alkaline and acid food values, I’ve found three fairly good reference charts for acid/alkaline food values:
+From my studies of the alkaline and acid food values, I’ve found several fairly good reference charts for acid/alkaline food values.

 - This comprehensive chart from Rense.com